Thailand is one of the top tourist hot spots in the world. The country is known for its exotic beaches, islands, and food.

-It combines its powerful servers with robust encryption mechanisms that protects user data from external threats and snoopers.
+It combines its powerful servers with robust encryption mechanisms that protect user data from external threats and snoopers.
 As such, PureVPN is an excellent choice for Thai citizens and travelers.

-- Server list in excess of 750 located in 140 countries of the world
+- Server list in excess of 2000 + located in over 140 countries

 - Supports up-to-date encryption techniques including OpenVPN, IKEv2, and L2TP/IPSec

 - Does not keep track of user data